JakeGinesin/sctpfm/README.md

 # SCTP FM Project

-This repository contains the minimal set of code needed to reproduce all the results reported in the SCTP FM paper (currently under submission).
+This repository contains the minimal set of code needed to reproduce all the results reported in the SCTP FM paper, available [here](https://arxiv.org/abs/2403.05663).

 The repository is organized as follows.
 * `attacker-models/` contains our attacker models.
 There are four: Off-Path, Evil-Server, Replay, and On-Path.
 The correct inputs for each are given in the paper.
 The [Makefile](korg-changes/Makefile) has a target for each to reproduce the corresponding results in our paper.